Are you ready to watch the best Gary Young BMX videos because you like all riding styles?

 Gary’s Forever Young video for Odyssey BMX is mental from start to finish.
 Plus, it’s eleven minutes long (yes, that’s 11!).

-Also, this is the video that marks Gary’s 20th year on Odyssey, which makes the entire project mental some more.
+Also, this video marks Gary’s 20th year on Odyssey, which makes the entire project mental some more.

 Streets, parks, bowls and trails, this dude is on fire, murdering all of them.
 And I won’t even go into detail, explaining tricks and stunts that he does because all are a must-watch.